jnthn/p6-file-ignore/README.md

     say $ignores.ignore-file('bin/x');  # False
     say $ignores.ignore-path('bin/x');  # True

+## Negation

+A rule can be negated by placing a `!` before it.
+Negative rules are ignored until a file or directory matches a positive rule.
+Then, only negative rules are considered, to see if it is then un-ignored.
+If a matching negative rule is found, positive rules continue to be searched.

+Therefore, these two rules:

+    foo/bar/*
+    !foo/bar/ok

+Would ignore everything in `foo/bar/` except `ok`.
+However:

+    !foo/bar/ok
+    foo/bar/*

+Would not work because the negation comes before the ignore.
+Further, negated file ignores cannot override directory ignores, so:

+    foo/bar/
+    !foo/bar/ok

+Would also not work; the trailing `*` is required.

 ## Thread safety

 Once constructed, a `File::Ignore` object is immutable, and thus it is safe to